ivangermes/SmartImageMerger/README.md

 To avoid confusing behavior, I use ft.Stack with two ft.Container.
 One for the background, the other to indent the picture.

 #### Build executable files
-`flet pack src/stitcher.py --name stitcher --icon icon.png --product-name SmartImageMerge --file-description SmartImageMerge --product-version XXX`
+`flet pack src/stitcher.py --name stitcher --icon icon.png --product-name SmartImageMerger --file-description SmartImageMerger --product-version XXX`

 ### TODO: